Teamweek/instadate/README.md

 **`differenceInSeconds(from, to)`**

-Returns the difference in seconds (1000 milisecond periods) between two dates.
+Returns the difference in seconds (1000 millisecond periods) between two dates.
 Returned result can be negative.

 **`differenceInWeekendDays(from, to)`**